Research Funding

 Applications for research based on the archival holdings of the Research Centre for German & Austrian Exile Studies at ILCS, such as the papers of the Anglo-Austrian Society or those of the writer and broadcaster Robert Lucas, would be particularly welcome.
 A working knowledge of German is necessary.

-The award provides the successful applicant with a fee waiver equivalent to up to 100% of the full-time or part-time Home tuition fee, and is tenable for three years (full-time) or five years (part-time), plus maintenance equivalent to that offered by the AHRC LAHP doctoral consortium.
-The successful candidate will register at the Institute of Modern Languages Research (University of London School of Advanced Study) for the MPhil/PhD degree of the University of London and will be able to draw on the expertise of the Institute’s Research Centre for German & Austrian Exile Studies.
+The award provides the successful applicant with a waiver of tuition fees at the Home rate (Overseas students may apply but only the Home fees rate will be waived), plus maintenance equivalent to that offered by the AHRC LAHP doctoral consortium.
+The studentship if tenable for three (full-time) or five years (part-time).
+The successful candidate will register at the Institute of Languages, Cultures and Societies (University of London School of Advanced Study) for the MPhil/PhD degree of the University of London and will be able to draw on the expertise of the Institute’s Research Centre for German & Austrian Exile Studies.

 Candidates should hold a Masters degree or equivalent.
 Professional qualifications are also accepted.
 Applications are considered once the candidate has been offered a place to study for the MPhil/PhD at the Institute.
 As a first step, application should be made on the School of Advanced Study application form.
 Shortlisted candidates may be invited for interview.